ppalucki/owca/docs/extending.rst

    in ``anomalies_storage`` property:

    - number of anomalies detected by ``Allcocator`` class
-   - individual instances of detected anomalies encoded as metrics (more details `here <detecion.rst#representation-of-anomaly-and-metrics-in-persistent-storage>`_)
+   - individual instances of detected anomalies encoded as metrics (more details `here <detection.rst#representation-of-anomaly-and-metrics-in-persistent-storage>`_)

 3. ``AllocationRunner`` uses ``Storage`` subclass instances: